MSCs-Stem-Cell-Therapy-Inclusion-Body-Myositis

 Investigating the causes of IBM

 Patients can better understand IBM by exploring the various factors that can contribute to its pathogenesis.
-IBM is believed to be an autoimmune disorder, meaning the patients own immune system mistakenly attacks its cells and tissues.
-Aside from autoimmune factors, age, and genetics may also play a role in the development of IBM.
-IBM typically affects people over 45 years old, and it is more common in men than women.
+IBM is believed to be an autoimmune disorder, meaning the patient’s immune system mistakenly attacks its cells and tissues.
+Aside from autoimmune factors, age and genetics may also play a role in the development of IBM.
+IBM typically affects people over 45 years old, which is more common in men than women.
 Additionally, some studies have found that specific genetic mutations may increase a person’s risk of developing IBM.
-However, more research is needed to determine the genetic factors that contribute to the development of this condition.
+However, more research is needed to determine the genetic factors contributing to this condition’s development.
 Understanding the causes of IBM is crucial in developing effective treatments and prevention strategies for this debilitating condition.

 Diagnosing IBM Disorder

-To accurately diagnose IBM, your doctor may recommend a series of blood tests, biopsies and radiological evaluations to assess a patients muscle strength, range of motion, and overall physical abilities.
+To accurately diagnose IBM, your doctor may recommend blood tests, biopsies, and radiological evaluations to assess a patient’s muscle strength, range of motion, and overall physical abilities.
 One standard test used to diagnose IBM is a muscle or tissue biopsy, in which a tiny sample of muscle tissue is surgically removed and examined under a microscope.
-This can help determine if there are any abnormal protein deposits, or inclusion bodies, in the muscle tissue, which is a hallmark of IBM.
+This can help determine if there are any abnormal protein deposits or inclusion bodies in the muscle tissue, which is a hallmark of IBM.

 Once diagnosed with IBM, managing the condition with various treatment options can significantly improve your quality of life.
 Although there is no cure for genetic IBM, there are ways to slow down the rate of progression of the disease and alleviate symptoms.
-Currently some of the most effective strategies use a combination of isolated mesenchymal stem cells, physical therapy, and lifestyle changes can be effective in managing IBM.
+Currently, some of the most effective strategies use a combination of isolated mesenchymal stem cells, physical therapy, and lifestyle changes that can effectively manage IBM.

 So far, clinical trials have not shown many clear benefits for any specific drug treatments of inclusion body myositis.
-For that reason many experts do not prescribe medications for inclusion body myositis except in some certain limited situations.
+For that reason, many experts do not prescribe medications for the inclusion of body myositis except in certain limited situations.
 Traditional medication options for IBM include:

 • Immunosuppressive medications (help reduce inflammation and slow down muscle damage)